cyishere/bejamas-copycat/README.md

-A clone of [Bejamas](https://bejamas.io)' home page for demostration about frontend development.
+A clone of [Bejamas](https://bejamas.io)' home page for demonstration about frontend development.

 ## Tech Stacks